Phone-GWP-group

 Plastazote® makes the perfect protective case inserts as it can be engineered to have specific levels of protection

-Besides this, the ability to create detailed recesses and profiles within the foam allows for items with them in case to be held in place during transit.
+Additionally, the ability to create detailed recesses and profiles within the foam helps hold items in the case during transit.

-This not only keeps them organised, but also ensures that they do not damage each other through colliding when being moved.
+This not only keeps them organised but also ensures they do not damage each other during movement.

-Finally, with the foam being low odour and available in a range of colours ensures it is useful for presentation and branding purposes too.
+Finally, the foam, being low-odour and available in a range of colours, is useful for presentation and branding.

 As a result, Plastazote® is used in a wide range of presentation and sample cases to enhance their aesthetic appeal during important sales pitches and presentations.